JetBrains/lincheck/docs/lincheck-test-tutorial.md

-This is an introduction section that will help you with the set-up necessary to follow the examples of the guide and introduce the basic Lincheck API.
+This introductory section will help you with the set-up necessary to follow the examples of the guide and introduce the basic Lincheck API.

 ## Create a project

 1. Open a Kotlin project in IntelliJ IDEA.
-If you don't have a project, [create one](https://kotlinlang.org/docs/jvm-get-started.html).
+If you don't have one, [create a new project](https://kotlinlang.org/docs/jvm-get-started.html).

 2. Open the `main.kt` file in `src/main/kotlin`.
-The `main.kt` file contains sample code that will print `Hello World!`.
+The `main.kt` file contains a sample code that prints `Hello World!`.

-2. Change code in the `main()` function to:
+2. Replace the code in `main.kt` with the following counter implementation:

     ```kotlin
     class Counter {